Mekolaos/Aternos-On-Discord/README.md

 ## Cloud Hosting Note

-*Cloud hosting this bot would require some workarounds as Aternos recognizes you are connecting from a data center and prompts for a captcha test.* - Original note from Mekolaos, now still aplies but wouldn't work anyway as I'm not sure if you can run non headless in servers
+Cloud hosting this bot would require some workarounds as Aternos recognizes you are connecting from a data center and prompts for a captcha test.

 ## Acknowledgments